FUNERAL SHOPPING: THE BASICS

 Being able to answer these questions will help you decide what you want and prepare for talking with a funeral director.

 If you want a funeral service with the body present, but don’t want to hold it in a funeral home, consider a religious institution or have a graveside service.
-(If you have no affiliation, ask your local Unitarian Universalists or Quakers what they charge for use of their generally religiously-neutral spaces.)
+(If you have no affiliation, your local Unitarian Universalists, or Quakers may be willing to rent you their religiously neutral space).

 If you prefer a memorial service after burial or cremation has taken place, there is no need to hold it at a funeral home.
 Have it at a religious institution, home, park, club, hotel, or community center.
 One woman in her 90s had lived in a nursing home for many years.
 When she died, her daughters chose cremation and put her ashes in a cookie jar, as a tribute to her legendary baking skills.
 They held a memorial service at the nursing home—complete with Mom’s bake-off ribbons—where residents remembered her with laughter and tears.